BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 <img src="https://bradleyculley.github.io/images/Park-in-Virginia.png" />

 I walked the circuit just like in the video.
-Part the magic was that, as you can see in the video, there are homes all around the park.
+Part the magic was that, as you can see in the video, there are homes all around.
-It was like a backyard tree fort: both near to people and in another world.
+It was like a backyard tree fort: near to people, yet in another world.
 </p>

 <p>
-I think a lot of people have a haven like this: the courtyard where they take their lunch break, or their garden at home.
+I think a lot of people have a haven like this: perhaps the courtyard where they take their lunch break, or their garden at home.
 </p>

 <p>
-Later, I walked through one of those Northeastern Virginia mini-parks with my father.
+Another time, I walked through one of those Northeastern Virginia mini-parks with my father.
-Looking back, it's perhaps no accident, but rather shared inclination, that that's what he and I did together — rather than, say, going to a museum.
+Looking back, it's perhaps no accident, but rather shared inclination, that that's what we did — rather than, say, going to a museum.
 </p>

 <hr/>

 <p>
-About 5 years before living in Virginia, I lived and worked in the Binghamton, New York area.
+A few years before living in Virginia, I lived and worked in the Binghamton, New York area.
 At a certain point, I found this park:
 <iframe
   width="600"